lilbee

 • No account, no telemetry. lilbee needs no account to run locally, and the plugin collects no analytics or usage data of any kind.
 Cloud models use an API key you enter yourself.

 • Vault access.
-The plugin reads your vault to index it and, if you enable the wiki, writes generated pages into a vault folder you choose (default lilbee/).
+The plugin reads your vault to index it.
+If you enable the wiki, it writes generated pages into a vault folder you choose (default lilbee/).
 The server install and model cache live in Obsidian's app data folder, outside your vault.

 Running a local server is unusual for an Obsidian plugin, so the automated store review flags a few capabilities.
 Here is exactly what each one does: